tristanlee85/supportportal/README.md

  - Localized ability to enable/disable specific customizations.
 This functionality can be found under *Settings > Additional Customizations*
  - Disable automatic error-reporting
  - Ticket ID in title header is a link to the production URL for easier copy/paste
- - Reply draft functionality automatically saves your reply as you type.
-You may return to the ticket later and the reply will be automatically restored.
-The draft is removed once the reply is sent.
+ - Ability to save a reply as a draft from within the Submit button menu.
+The draft will be restored when you return to the ticket.
  - Default the tickets grid to only show tickets assigned to you

 **Contributions:**